 Coreopsis Creme Brulee was discovered growing in the private garden of Lois Woodhull by her sister, June Croon, after her untimely death.
 Lois was a renowned plants woman whose company, The Plantage, is a premier perennial plant nursery in New York state (USA).
 June Croon felt the flowers were a gift returning each year as a reminder of her sister, offering hope, encouragement and healing.
 Half the proceeds from the royalties of Creme Brulee go to non-profit organizations which help people in need.

-When June realized her find was something special, she showed it to internationally known plantsman Adrian Bloom, who confirmed that it was indeed worthy of introduction.
+When June realized her find was something special, she showed it to internationally known plantsman Adrian Bloom.
+Bloom confirmed that it was indeed worthy of introduction.
 She then offered it to the plant-breeding program at Must Have Perennials™.
 It is now available globally.

 Creme Brulee improves upon Coreopsis ‘Moonbeam’, with larger, deeper yellow flowers and greater vigor.
 Flowers appear above the canopy and farther down the stems for a fuller appearance.
 Foliage shows better resistance to powdery mildew.

-Coreopsis ‘Golden Dream’ is a dwarf sport of the popular Creme Brulee with golden-yellow flowers that splashed with darker accents.
+Coreopsis ‘Golden Dream’ is a dwarf sport of Creme Brulee with golden-yellow flowers that splashed with darker accents.
 The smaller size makes it perfect for container gardening.
-‘Sweet Marmalade’ is another sport of Creme Brulee with stunning flowers which open as a deep orange, then mellow to a soft apricot yellow.
+‘Sweet Marmalade’ is another sport of Creme Brulee.
+Its stunning flowers open as a deep orange, then mellow to a soft apricot yellow.